tpfau/2022-09-20-workshop/content/_index.md

 </div>

-**If you want to join as organization or if you represent an organization with their own registration form**, you can manage that on your own and all we will ask you is to [register the teams and their contact point](https://indico.neic.no/event/226/registrations/124/) with us.
+**If you want to join as organization** to provide local helpers or in-person sessions, please do!
+This usually takes the form of a "watching party" with coordinated breaks for exercises.
+You can manage that on your own and all we will ask you is to [register the teams and their contact point](https://indico.neic.no/event/226/registrations/124/) with us.
 Later (during or after the workshop) we will ask you to give us actual participation numbers and also provide us with the affiliation contry/countries of the